airinterface/react-native-raw-qrcode-scanner/README.md

 # react-native-raw-qrcode-scanner

-Simple QRCode Reader that decodes to raw foramt
+Simple QRCode Reader that decodes to raw format.
+No processing.
+Just using own platform's best library or native capability for QR Code.

 ## Installation